Use alternative samplers (Bayeux)¶

 Step 3.
 Plot trace with inference data¶

-The object returned from the sampling process is an InferenceData
+The object returned from the sampling process is an InferenceData object, just as HSSM does.
+You can use ArviZ to inspect it:

 az.plot_trace(idata)

-You can also use any other sampler provided via bayeux
+You can also use any other sampler provided via bayeux:

 idata = bx_model.mcmc.tfp_nuts(seed=jax.random.key(0))